-At Jenkins Dentistry for Kids in Shawnee, we understand that children need specialized care.
+At Jenkins Dentistry for Kids, we understand that children need specialized care.
 Our advanced training enables us to tailor your child’s preventative dental care and treatment with an exceptional experience that uniquely fits your child’s needs.

 We stay up-to-date with the latest technology and industry-related education, and we frequently attend events and conferences in order to continue growing in our knowledge.
 Our doctors are board certified, having completed further education requirements to specialize in the needs of children’s oral health.

 Encouraging a lifetime of healthy habits begins at your child’s first dental appointment.
 Jenkins Dentistry for Kids has over 15 years of experience treating and providing dental care to infants, toddlers, adolescents, and children with special needs in Lenexa, Shawnee and surrounding areas.

 Pediatric dentistry is more than just a quick dental exam.
 It’s about establishing an ongoing relationship with you and your child and becoming your dental home.
 We have created an environment that is both fun and encouraging.
 Our friendly team of experts is specifically trained to handle your child’s needs while in the dental chair, from our chosen vocabulary to incentives for a job well done!
 Our mission is to educate children on the importance of good oral hygiene habits and set them up for a lifetime of healthy smiles.

 If your child needs restorative treatment you can rest assured, he/she will be cared for by our team with compassion and respect while receiving treatment care from skilled and experienced dental practitioners.
 Our tools and treatment rooms are designed specifically with your child’s trust and comfort in mind.